 email Hal McCard

-In the alternative, interested parties may communicate with our directors by accessing the Confidential Disclosure Program set forth in our Code of Conduct.
+In the alternative, interested parties may communicate with our managers by accessing the Confidential Disclosure Program set forth in our Code of Conduct.